 Universal Design is designing spaces and products so they can be used by everyone.
 It satisfies the needs of the disabled, able-bodied, the young and old while avoiding segregating any particular group of people.

 Understanding how to design safe and accessible spaces is large part of the NCIDQ Exam.
 Here's what you need to know.

-Content Area 2.
-Codes and Standards – 25%
+Knowledge Area Codes and Standards – 25%

 Demonstrate understanding of universal/accessible design standards

 Knowledge Area Human Behavior and the Designed Environment 10 Scored Items – 10%

 - Special population considerations (e.g., Aging in Place, pediatric, special needs)